 Having an opera house in Ravenna, Kearney, and other Buffalo County communities held an important role in establishing a town.
 Not only was an opera house a place where plays and concerts could be performed but also established the community as an "uptown" place to be.
 In many cases, the Kearney and Ravenna Opera Houses were important community spaces where other businesses and transactions took place.
-For this lesson/activity, please see the below timeline (Ravenna) and a newspaper article from the Kearney HUB (Kearney) and answer the following questions, here.
+For this lesson/activity, please click the timeline button that has notes from (Ravenna) and a newspaper article from the Kearney HUB (Kearney) and answer the following questions, here.

 Also, be sure to check out Buffalo Tales, Part I and Part II, for more information about the Kearney Opera House.

 Local artist Doyle Howitt (right) had a special talent in working with wood (one-piece here at Trails & Rails Museum).
 A special program from the Musem of Nebraska Art program on October 23, 2019, highlighted his career and the significance of his special craft: